 22407.
-Each member of the board of directors shall may receive compensation in an amount not to exceed one hundred dollars (\$100) for each attendance at the meeting of the board held within the district, which amount shall be fixed from time to time by the board.
+Each member of the board of directors may receive compensation in an amount not to exceed one hundred dollars (\$100) for each attendance at the meeting of the board held within the district, which amount shall be fixed from time to time by the board.
 No director, however, shall receive pay for more than four meetings in any calendar month.

-Each director-shall may be allowed, with the approval of the board, all traveling travel and other expenses necessarily incurred by the member in the performance of the member's duties.
+Each director may be allowed, with the approval of the board, travel and other expenses necessarily incurred by the member in the performance of the member's duties.
 For purposes of this section, the determination of whether a director's activities on any specific day are compensable shall be made pursuant to Article 2.3 (commencing with Section 53232) of Chapter 2 of Part 1 of Division 2 of Title 5 of the Government Code.
 Reimbursement for these expenses is subject to Sections 53232.2 and 53232.3 of the Government Code.

 SEC.
-92. Section 41030 of the Revenue and Taxation Code is amended to read:
+78. Section 41030 of the Revenue and Taxation Code is amended to read:

 41030.
-The California Technology Agency Office of Emergency Services shall determine annually, on or before October 1, a surcharge rate that it estimates will produce sufficient revenue to fund the current fiscal year's 911 costs.
-The surcharge rate shall
+The Office of Emergency Services shall determine annually, on or before October 1, a surcharge rate that it estimates

-1 be determined by dividing the costs (including incremental costs)

-- 2 the California Technology Agency Office of Emergency Services - 3 estimates for the current fiscal year of 911 plans approved pursuant - 4 to Section 53115 of the Government Code, less the available - 5 balance in the State Emergency Telephone Number Account in - 6 the General Fund, by its estimate of the charges for intrastate - 7 telephone communications services and VoIP service to which the - 8 surcharge will apply for the period of January 1 to December 31, - 9 inclusive, of the next succeeding calendar year, but in no event shall such surcharge rate in any year be greater than three-quarters - of 1 percent nor less than one-half of 1 percent.
+- will produce sufficient revenue to fund the current fiscal year's - 911 costs.
+The surcharge rate shall be determined by dividing the - costs (including incremental costs) the Office of Emergency - 4 Services estimates for the current fiscal year of 911 plans approved - pursuant to Section 53115 of the Government Code, less the available balance in the State Emergency Telephone Number - 7 Account in the General Fund, by its estimate of the charges for - intrastate telephone communications services and VoIP service to - which the surcharge will apply for the period of January 1 to December 31, inclusive, of the next succeeding calendar year, but 10 - 11 in no event shall such surcharge rate in any year be greater than - 12 three-quarters of 1 percent nor less than one-half of 1 percent.
+13

 - SEC.
-93. Section 41031 of the Revenue and Taxation Code is amended to read: - 41031.
-The California Technology Agency Office of Emergency Services shall make its determination of the surcharge rate each year no later than October 1 and shall notify the board of the new rate, which shall be fixed by the board to be effective with respect to charges made for intrastate telephone communication services and VoIP service on or after January 1 of the next succeeding calendar year. - SEC.
-94. Section 41032 of the Revenue and Taxation Code is amended to read: - 41032.
-Immediately upon notification by the California Technology Agency Office of Emergency Services and fixing the surcharge rate, the board shall each year no later than November 15 publish in its minutes the new rate, and it shall notify by mail every service supplier registered with it of the new rate. - SEC.
-95. Section 41136 of the Revenue and Taxation Code is amended to read: - 41136.
-Funds in the State Emergency Telephone Number Account shall, when appropriated by the Legislature, be spent solely for the following purposes: - (a) A minimum of one-half of 1 percent of the charges for intrastate telephone communications services and VoIP service to which the surcharge applies, as follows: - (1) To pay refunds authorized by this part. - 37 (2) To pay the State Board of Equalization for the cost of the administration of this part.
+79. Section 41031 of the Revenue and Taxation Code is amended to read: - 41031.
+The Office of Emergency Services shall make its determination of the surcharge rate each year no later than October 1 and shall notify the board of the new rate, which shall be fixed by the board to be effective with respect to charges made for intrastate telephone communication services and VoIP service on or after January 1 of the next succeeding calendar year.

+- SEC.
+80. Section 41032 of the Revenue and Taxation Code is amended to read: - Immediately upon notification by the Office of 41032.
+Emergency Services and fixing the surcharge rate, the board shall each year no later than November 15 publish in its minutes the new rate, and it shall notify by mail every service supplier registered with it of the new rate.

+- 31 SEC.
+81. Section 41136 of the Revenue and Taxation Code is 32 amended to read: - 33 41136.
+Funds in the State Emergency Telephone Number 34 Account shall, when appropriated by the Legislature, be spent 35 solely for the following purposes: - (a) A minimum of one-half of 1 percent of the charges for 36 37 intrastate telephone communications services and VoIP service to 38 which the surcharge applies, as follows: - (1) To pay refunds authorized by this part.